mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

 ## Day 2.
 Good floorplan vs bad floorplan and introduction to library cells

-- The next step after synthesis is **floorplan**.
-Before running the floorplan, we need to do some congiguration :question: MM- elaborate
+- The next step after synthesis is **floorplaning**.
+It consist of chip floorplanning, macro floorplanning, and power planning.
+- Before running the floorplan, we need to do some congiguration
  ![image](https://user-images.githubusercontent.com/57360760/183244330-a67fe66a-caa5-45e9-b809-0f9f8f2717b0.png)

 - The `README` file shows all the variables/switches required at different stages of the desing flow (e.g., `FP_CORE_UTIL` - the core utilization percentage; `FP_ASPECT_RATIO`  - the core's aspect ratio (height / width), `FP_IO_HMETAL`  - the metal layer on which to place the io pins horizontally (top and bottom of the die, default: `4`; `FP_IO_VMETAL`  - the metal layer on which to place the io pins vertically (sides of the die, default: `3`).